Hospitals & Health Systems with Visitation Restrictions

 During October through May, the N.C.
 Division of Public Health provides weekly updates on the spread of the influenza in North Carolina.
 Access that data now.

-Carolinas HealthCare System - All flu restrictions lifted as of April 18, 2017
+Carolinas HealthCare System - All flu restrictions at all facilities lifted as of April 18, 2017

 Cherokee Indian Hospital